TetraSsky/CleanCord/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report for a bug/error you've found
 title: "[BUG] <title>"
 labels: bug
 assignees: ''